 Don’t be a denim snob

 I’m not too stuck on brands—I’ve bought jeans from ASOS and loved them as much as a designer pair, but the most important thing is how it fits.
 I’m picky when it comes to the colour or the cut but apart from that I’ll happily wear any denim label.
 Even if you’ve got your go-to brand, it’s a good idea to try on a few different brands each season in case you find another one that works better for your body.
 There’s SO much new denim each season that you need to keep on top of what’s out there in case there’s a new range that would perfectly suit you.

 If you’re getting jeans hemmed, bring heels with you

-What are your top denim buying tips?
+What are your favourite go-to denim brands?